PaymentHighway/paymenthighway-java-example-spring/README.md

 # Importing project to IDE

 You can use the `pom.xml` to import the example as a Maven project, or the `gradle.build` as Gradle.
 Both files can be found from the `tutorial` and the `complete` directories.
+Remember to use Java 8 JDK.

 # Running